djbrieck/brieckspro/content/posts/roblox-lock-first-person-view/index.md

 Here is how you can do it:

+1. Open Roblox Studio.

-1. Go to View > Explorer >  StarterPlayer
+2. Go to View > Explorer >  StarterPlayer

-2. Go to and click on StarterPlayerScripts
+3. Go to and click on StarterPlayerScripts

-3. Right click select `insert object`
+4. Right click select `insert object`

-4. Select the `LocalScript` option, the `Script` option will not work.
+5. Select `LocalScript` option, the `Script` option will not work with the following.

-Add the following to the LocalScript
+Add the following to the new LocalScript

     local Players = game:GetService("Players")
     local player = Players.localPlayer